 Knowing how to practice gratitude is the one secret to unlocking your happiness.
 You could spend your day researching happiness and read fascinating science-based articles about how gratitude is directly linked to happiness.

-You’d discover that happiness is not something you chase, but something you acquire by making meaningful progress on your goals and spending time on what you value most.
+Happiness is not something you chase, but something you acquire by making meaningful progress and spending time on what you value most.
 Happiness comes from loving the journey, not pursuing it as a destination.

-You can’t feel or be happy if you don’t take notice.
-Gratitude is all about raising your awareness on your incredible life.
+Happiness comes from taking notice.
+Gratitude is all about raising your awareness of your incredible life.
 To help you unlock more happiness in your life, we put together this ultimate gratitude list just for you.

 1. Wake up early.

 Many people wake up with just enough time to dash around and get everything done before heading off to work or to the gym.